henrik/sipper/README.md

 Downloader for [Elixir Sips](http://elixirsips.com/).

-Implemented in Elixir for fun and learning, and because the technology is well-suited to concurrent tasks.
+Implemented in Elixir for fun and learning.

 ## Usage